-Pastor Matt is currently in the colloquy process in order to be rostered as a pastor in the Lutheran Church Missouri Synod.
-He was previously a Senior Pastor in Sidney, Montana, an Associate Pastor of Spiritual Care and Youth Ministries in Williston, North Dakota, and an Associate Pastor of Children and Youth in Rancho Cucamonga, California.
+Rev. Dr. Matthew Richard has been the pastor of Zion Lutheran Church of Gwinner, ND since November 2013.
+He was previously a Senior Pastor in Sidney, Montana, an Associate Pastor in Williston, North Dakota, and an Associate Pastor in Rancho Cucamonga, California.

 Luther Tower at Concordia Seminary

-PM Notes is a blog and online resource from the desk of Pastor Matt.
-Its current readership is around 17,000 pageviews per month.
+PM Notes is a blog and online resource from the desk of Pastor Matt Richard.
+Its current readership is around 20,000 pageviews per month.
 The threefold purpose of the blog is to: evangelize individuals who are caught in Moral Therapeutic Deism, provide comfort to "Post-Evangelicals" in the Gospel and strengthen Monergists in the Lutheran Confessions.

 The Threefold Purpose of The Blog